 Defeat of proposal for recreational hunting in national parks and abolishment of NSW Game Council:

-- ISC played an important role in the successful National Parks Association of NSW campaign to defeat recreational hunting in national parks and the abolition of the NSW Game Council.
+- ISC played an important role in the successful National Parks Association of NSW campaign to defeat recreational hunting in national parks and the abolition of the NSW Game Council in 2013.

 Feral animal control awareness:

 - ISC’s critique of recreational hunting for feral animal control has built awareness within the conservation sector and general community about effective control programs.